jonasjohansson/11.igem.se/pages/wiki/about/attributions.md

 ## Financial Advisors

-**Peter Bergman** - Project Manager Alumni Relations & KTH Opportunities Fund Fundraising.
+**Peter Bergman**.
+Project Manager Alumni Relations & KTH Opportunities Fund Fundraising.
 He helped us throughout the application process for the KTH Opportunities Fund Grant that helped us pay the Giant Jamboree registration fees for KTH students.

-**Anna Hamilton** - Development Officer at KTH Royal Institute of Technology.
+**Anna Hamilton**.
+Development Officer at KTH Royal Institute of Technology.
 She helped us find grant opportunities and scholarships that would be relevant for our team.

-**Aron Podavka** - CEO at Drivhuset Stockholm.
+**Aron Podavka**.
+CEO at Drivhuset Stockholm.
 He guided us through the application process for the SU Inkubator Grant and gave us business insights on our project.

-**Barbro Ehlin-Henriksson** - Coordinator at Karolinska Institutet.
+**Barbro Ehlin-Henriksson**.
+Coordinator at Karolinska Institutet.
 She gave support and guidance to our finance team in registrating, invoice processing and insurance ordering.

-**SAS Traveler Consultants** who helped us organize our flights to the US and we appreciated their reactivity and kindness.
+**SAS Traveler Consultants**.
+Helped us organize our flights to the US and we appreciated their reactivity and kindness.

 ## Financial sponsors